Our Commitment to Equity, Diversity and Inclusion

 - The head of our Partnership Admission Committee, who is also the head of our Diversity and Inclusion Committee, is a woman.

-- Our Senior Management team (CAO, CFO, CMO and CTO) has been run for 16 consecutive years exclusively by women and/or members of the BIPOC community.
+- Our Senior Management team has been run for 16 consecutive years exclusively by women and/or members of the BIPOC community.

 We have undertaken a number of initiatives focused on EDI.
 We are committed to continuing to work with equity seeking groups and other members of the legal industry to increase diversity and ensure equity and inclusivity within our firm and our profession.